khadkaankit85/YT-Downloader/readme.md

 # YouTube Video Downloader

+#Warning: this site is no longer maintained and it sleeps most of the time as it is hosted for free somewhere i don't remember

 Welcome to the YouTube Video Downloader!
 This application allows you to download YouTube videos and audio directly from the web.

 **Live Demo:** [YouTube Video Downloader](https://yt-downloader-brbx.onrender.com)